mustard-seed/SparseDNNAccelerator/README.md

 - Weight and neuron precisions: INT8
 - VGG-16: Retains 30% of the MAC operations after pruning.
 - ResNet-50 v1.5: Retains 40% of the MAC operations after pruning.
 The average-pooling layer is modified to divide the sum of each feature map by 64 instead of the size of the feature map.

+## How to modify the accelerator?
+First, play around with the accelerator configurations in [accelerator/device/params.hpp](accelerator/device/params.hpp).
+Please see the [detailed explanation](docs/accelerator_configuration.md) of the user-configurable flags.

+For a more detailed understanding of the design, please consult our FPL2021 paper and the M.A.Sc. thesis on this project (will be released by November 2021).
+We have also included a [short description](docs/accelerator_design.md) in this repository.

+## Known Issues
+To be added.

 ## Citation
 If your research benefits from this work, please kindly cite it as below: